Animal Equality leverages wheatpaste wild postings to create change

 3.)
 Unlike many other cities, wild postings tend to stay visible to people on-the-streets for many weeks

-Walk on over to the general Wild Posting page for poster ideas, options, and pricing
+Walk on over to the general Wild Posting page for poster ideas, options, and pricing.

 If you would like to create a citywide impact in Chicago via an outdoor street poster advertising campaign, ALT TERRAIN is the company to get it done!